fahimbellili/express-service-api/README.md

 Note:
 * The pagination est very useful for improving rendering of a large JSON.
 * The API does not support xml format.
+* I provided the .env file to access the database.